openhab/openhabian/README.md

 On x86 hardware, 64 bit is the standard.

 ## Installation and Setup
-Please check the [official documentation article](https://www.openhab.org/docs/installation/openhabian.html) to learn about openHABian and please visit and subscribe to our [community forum thread](https://community.openhab.org/t/13379).
+Please check the [official documentation article](https://www.openhab.org/docs/installation/openhabian.html) to learn about openHABian use and please visit and subscribe to our [community forum thread](https://community.openhab.org/t/13379).

 If you want to install openHABian on non-supported hardware, you can actually fake it to make openHABian treat your box as if it was one of the supported ones.
 Needless to say that that may work out or not, but it's worth a try.
 See [`openhabian.conf`](docs/openhabian.md#openhabianconf) for how to edit `openhabian.conf` before booting.
 Set the `hw`, `hwarch` and `release` parameters to match your system best.

-## Development
-openHABian is foremost a collection of `bash` scripts versioned and deployed using git.
-In the current state the scripts can only be invoked through the terminal menu system [whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail).
-There is a longterm need to better separate the UI part from the script code.
-A work has started to define conventions and further explain the code base in the document [CONTRIBUTING.md](CONTRIBUTING.md) along with development guidelines in general.

-A good place to look at to start to understand the code is the file `openhabian-setup.sh`.

 ### Testing
 Testing is done continuously with GitHub Actions using the test framework [BATS](https://github.com/bats-core/bats-core) and the linter [ShellCheck](https://www.shellcheck.net/).